 There is nothing like freshly painted windows and doors to smarten up the exterior of your home.
 Remember that the preparation of the woodwork is just as important as the painting itself.

-Some experts recommend rubbing a little talcum powder along the frames to prevent sticking if you need to close the windows before the paint is fully dry.
+Top tip: Some experts recommend rubbing a little talcum powder along the frames to prevent sticking if you need to close the windows before the paint is fully dry.

-In the case of casement windows, begin by painting the transoms.
+If you are painting casement windows, begin by painting the transoms.
 Then move on to the top and bottom cross rails and then the vertical mullions and jambs.
 Finally, paint the edges, frame and the sill last.
 Throughout the painting, keep checking for paint runs — once set they are hard to put right.

 Sash windows can be trickier and as they are not normally too difficult to remove from their frames, it often pays to take them out to paint.
 This will depend on the style of sash window you have.